marcbaltes/dots-and-boxes/README.md

 # Dots and Boxes

 ### Description
-Based off the Dots and Boxes game you can find pretty much anywhere you want to look.
+- Based off the Dots and Boxes game you can find pretty much anywhere you want to look.
 Each player takes turns drawing a line and if that player is able to close off the line and make a square the get a point.
 Doing so will also allow the player to move again.
 Whoever has the most points when there are no more squares left wins.
-This game was made using mostly JavaScript (with the React.js and jQuery libraries).
-HTML is also used and CSS is used for styling purposes.
+- This game was made using JavaScript (with the React.js and jQuery libraries).
+However, GitHub says that this repo is all HTML because I put the code in a <script> element so that you can play the game locally without having to set up a server.
+CSS is also used for styling purposes.
 >  Note: The code itself is probably not as optimal as it could be considering that I made it when I had just learned React.js.
 However, it works so ¯\\‗(ツ)‗/¯
 ### Setup
 - Clone or download this repo and make sure all the files are in the same folder